More Grizzly Tales for Gruesome Kids: Spoilsport

 The Pinchguts are a mean family in the UK.
 They live in a horrible-looking house they refuse to tend to and the parents are so mean, they named their children Girl and Baby.
-Baby is the anomaly whereas Girl loves ruining people's happiness by destroying their fantasies: once, she forcibly shut a ventriloquist's mouth to prove the dummy was not magical and she revealed Baby's birthday presents before he opened them.
+Baby is the anomaly whereas Girl loves ruining people's happiness by destroying their fantasies: once, she forcibly shuts a ventriloquist's mouth to prove the dummy is not magical and she reveals Baby's birthday presents before he opened them.
 One evening, Baby's milk tooth falls out at dinnertime and he gushes his excitement of getting money from The Tooth Fairy.
 Girl snaps that fairies are not real, but when Baby finds money under his pillow the next morning, Girl insists it is from their parents.
 Ma and Pa are confused.

 In the middle of fighting a bacteria army attempting to climb the toothy castle walls, The Tooth Fairy is played a recording of Girl declaring fairies are not real by a gum goblin, Head of Intelligence.
 Excited, she and her team create a plan to avenge the non-believer.
 At the Pinchguts' home, Baby is still crying so Ma and Pa lock him in the back garden to sleep off the misery in the dog kennel.
 Girl is delighted as she settles into bed but wakes up to her mouth being clamped open by dental equipment and someone's voice rummaging around her teeth.
 The voice groans at Girl's jolting freak-out, claiming they nearly remove her tonsils, and a tooth flies out of Girl's mouth.
 The Tooth Fairy follows, scolding Girl's scepticism and produces a pneumatic drill, making Girl faint.
 In the morning, Girl's parents show no sympathy at her toothless mouth and make jokes at her expense about dentures, whereas Baby—still in the garden—bounced around, vindicated.

 Girl leaves the house and gives an elderly dog a bone that breaks out a tooth, which she sneaks under her pillow to be collected.
 Despite her team assuming it to be a trap, The Tooth Fairy arrives in Girl's bedroom.
 Girl grabs her, armed with a slipper, and demands to be taken to her castle to get her teeth back.
 The Tooth Fairy explains that Girl's teeth are durable enough for her castle to be repaired but she obeys.
 The Tooth Fairy's team reluctantly hand back Girl's teeth just as the bacteria army reappear.
 The leader spots Girl's teeth (now back in her mouth) and his army attack, leaving a brown sludge puddle behind.

 Girl's remains are returned to her family and she is buried in a fizzy drink bottle.
-Ma and Pa are thrilled because it was cheaper than a coffin and Baby is excited about his next tooth loss.
-When the Tooth Fairy arrived to collect his next tooth sometime later, he tells her to send his love to Father Christmas, leprechauns, the Easter Bunny, the stork that delivers babies, and the Yeti; she later does.
+Ma and Pa are thrilled because it is cheaper than a coffin and Baby is excited about his next tooth loss.
+When the Tooth Fairy arrives to collect his next tooth sometime later, he tells her to send his love to Father Christmas, leprechauns, the Easter Bunny, the stork that delivers babies, and the Yeti; she later does.